Our categories

 What paint to repaint the plastic fairings of his motorcycle?The specifics for painting the plastic parts of a motorcycle

-This is a question that keeps coming up with our non-professional users, and we thought it was really important to clear up some confusion.
-Frequently, the typical customer who wishes to repaint his motorcycle contacts our technical support to find out what paint to use for motorcycle plastics and what primer to use ?
+This is a question that comes up again and again from our non-professional users, and we thought it was really important to clear up some confusion.
+Frequently, the typical customer who wants to redo his motorcycle paintwork asks our technical support team what paint to use on motorcycle plastics and what primer to use ?

-The issue of paint flexibility is also a concern for most motorcycle owners, and we'll talk about that right after.
+The issue of paint flexibility is also of concern to most motorcycle owners, and we'll discuss this point shortly.

-In some cases, and this is really rare in the field of 2 wheels these days, we find plastic parts : we will call them "bare" or "raw" plastics.
-In these cases, and only in these cases, one can encounter a major difficulty, which requires special preparation and treatment, without which there is a 90% chance of ending up with partial or complete detachment of all the layers from the primer to varnish.
+In some cases, and this is very rare in today's 2-wheeled world, plastic parts can be found: we'll call them “bare” or “raw” plastics.
+In these cases, and only in these cases, can we encounter a major difficulty, requiring special preparation and treatment, without which there's a 90% chance of ending up with partial or complete delamination of all layers from primer to clearcoat.

-And yes, indeed, applying a so-called "plastic primer" is not really effective without the preparation work that goes with it and that we are going to detail.
+And yes, in fact, applying a so-called “plastic primer” isn't really effective without the preparation work that goes with it and which we're going to detail.

 What motorcycle paint to use for plastic motorcycle fairings ?

-Logically, if a part, whatever its nature, has a finish on its surface (generally an original varnish), then the part is not "plastic" strictly speaking, and therefore, any type of special primer is absolutely useless.
-You just have to lightly sand this varnish to ensure the adhesion of future coats.
+Quite logically, if a part of any kind has a surface finish (usually an original clearcoat), then the part is not “plastic” per se, and therefore any kind of special primer is absolutely unnecessary.
+The clearcoat simply needs to be lightly sanded to ensure adhesion of future coats.

-A very simple trick is to test and lightly sand an area : if you get a white powder , it's varnish.
-If you get scratches and no powder then it is PE/PP. In fact, plastic cannot be sanded (find later the techniques for painting bare plastic).
+A very simple trick is to test and lightly sand an area: if you get a white powder, it's clearcoat.
+If you get scratches and no powder, it's PE/PP. Plastic cannot be sanded (see below for techniques for painting bare plastic).

 So, to conclude, painting the plastic fairings of a motorcycle is exactly the same as painting the tank or the metal parts of a motorcycle.
-Only one small difference, it is possible to add a little flexibilizing additive in the varnish.
+The only difference is that you can add a little flex agent in the clearcoat.

 Please click on this link to order your paint with the color code of your motorcycle.